smart-data-models/dataModel.DCAT-AP/Distribution/doc/spec.md

       x-ngsi:
         model: "http://spdx.org/rdf/terms#Checksum"
         type: Property
-    compressionFormat:
+    compressFormat:
       description: 'Property.
 Model:''http://purl.org/dc/terms/MediaType''.
 This property refers to the format of the file in which the data is contained in a compressed form, e.g. to reduce the size of the downloadable file.
 It SHOULD be expressed using a media type as defined in the official register of media types managed by IANA'
       type: string
       x-ngsi:
         model: http://purl.org/dc/terms/MediaType
         type: Property
     conformsTo:
       description: 'Property.
-Model:''"http://purl.org/dc/terms/Standard''.
+Model:''http://purl.org/dc/terms/Standard''.
 This property refers to an established schema to which the described Distribution conforms.'
       items:
         description: Property.
 Every rule o standard the distribution complies with
         type: string